zuixjs/zuix-web-book/README.md

 generated in the `./docs` folder.
 This setting can be changed by modifying the `./config/default.json` file.

-See [zuix-web-starter](https://github.com/genemars/zuix-web-starter) website for all options.
+This template is built on [zuix-web-starter](https://github.com/genemars/zuix-web-starter), see its repository for all features and documentation.